haileyok/dontshowmethis/README.md

 ## Overview

-This project monitors Bluesky posts in real-time via Jetstream and uses a local LLM (via LM Studio) to classify replies to watched accounts.
+This project monitors Bluesky posts in real-time via Jetstream and uses an LLM (via any OpenAI-compatible completions API) to classify replies to watched accounts.
 It automatically applies labels such as "bad-faith", "off-topic", and "funny" to help users filter and moderate content.

 The system consists of two components:
 1. **Go Consumer** - Monitors the Jetstream firehose and analyzes replies using an LLM